cardinalitypuzzles/cardboard/new-hunt-setup.md

 ##### Admin account

-To set the per-hunt configuration, you must have an admin account in your Cardboard instance:
+To set the per-hunt configuration, you must have an admin account in your Cardboard instance.
+You'll need to log in first, so finish all Google OAuth2 and Drive integration (see below).
+Then:

 * Start `python manage.py shell`.
 If you are using Heroku, you can do this by running `heroku run python manage.py shell`
 * Enter and run the following Python code: